 And finally, it supports student agency and ownership of learning.
 By nature, entrepreneurship invites ideation and passion.
 While these aren’t the only things that make for a successful entrepreneurial venture, they are part of the equation.
 Through the development of entrepreneurial thinking, students can explore their individual passions and personality.
 This requires students to be agents of their own learning and to take a more active role in skill acquisition and application of their learning.

 I was never exposed to entrepreneurship in my schooling.
 It was something that came to me later in my adult life as I struggled to navigate a changing world at the turn of the century.
 My first exposure came as an independent ‘ukulele instructor.
 I was working at an ‘ukulele shop and I realized there was a need for ‘ukulele instruction.
 I created a business in which I would deliver ‘ukulele instruction to kids, adults, and families.
 My customers were both locals and visitors.
-I also realized that the ‘ukulele was very popular in Japan, so I learned basic Japanese and began to do instruction to Japanese visitors to Hawai’i as well.
+I also realized that the ‘ukulele was very popular in Japan, so I learned basic Japanese and began to do instruction for Japanese visitors to Hawai’i as well.

 As I progressed I started to develop my own curriculum for teaching the ‘ukulele.
 I taught group courses and workshops on the ‘ukulele at an adult education non-profit in my community.
-As people in the community became aware of my skills as an ‘ukulele instructor, it led to opportunities to teach ‘ukulele at local schools.
+As people in the community became aware of my skills as a ‘ukulele instructor, it led to opportunities to teach ‘ukulele at local schools.
 This culminated with co-directing an annual ‘ukulele festival involving multiple schools throughout Hawai’i Island.

-These experiences in entrepreneurship culminated with bringing entrepreneurial thinking into the classroom.
+These experiences in entrepreneurship culminated in bringing entrepreneurial thinking into the classroom.
 Once I transitioned into a full-time classroom teacher I began to look for opportunities to foster entrepreneurial thinking in students.
 I built a digital media class as well as a grade 8 capstone course in which students were able to design their own learning.
 Students practiced ideation, collaboration, critical thinking, and other skills that are an important part of entrepreneurship.

 Today I have pursued my entrepreneurial interests even further.
 In the summer of 2018, I joined the team at the National Capstone Consortium.
 This partnership gave me the opportunity to design the summer summit programming.
 From there I took the initiative to build an online platform for members during the pandemic when we were forced to cancel the summit.
 Currently, I am enrolled in the Education Entrepreneurship program at Oulu University to gain a formal understanding of entrepreneurship and continue to expand the online platform for our members of the consortium.

-As we face an increasingly volatile, uncertain, complex, and ambiguous future I think entrepreneurship will have an increasingly important role in not only our education system, but in people’s individual lives as well.
-And I think it only a matter of time before we see entrepreneurship existing as an area of study within our school systems right along with mathematics, literature, and science.
+As we face an increasingly volatile, uncertain, complex, and ambiguous future I think entrepreneurship will have an increasingly important role in not only our education system but in people’s individual lives as well.
+And I think it is only a matter of time before we see entrepreneurship existing as an area of study within our school systems right along with mathematics, literature, and science.
 In fact, I think future students will be better served if entrepreneurship can operate as a link between these siloed areas of study.
 This has the possibility to create a new generation of creative thinkers that can potentially solve some of the most pressing problems of our time.